Stephen Norman

-Stephen Norman, born Stephan Theodor Neumann (1918–1946) was the grandson of the founder of Zionism, Theodor Herzl.
+Stephen Norman, born Stephan Theodor Neumann (21 April 1918 – 26 November 1946) was an Austrian Captain in the British Army during World War II, Zionist activist, and the grandson of the founder of Zionism, Theodor Herzl.

 Biography

 Stephen Neumann (later Norman) was born in Austria.
 His parents feared for the safety of their only child as anti-Semitism became more prevalent in Austria in the 1930s.
 His father Richard Neumann requested from the Viennese Zionists and the Zionist Executive in Palestine, to send his son to England in 1935, for his safety.

 While in England, he read extensively about his grandfather, Theodor Herzl.
 Zionism had not been a significant part of his background in Austria.
 He was the only descendant of Theodor Herzl to be a Zionist.
 Anglicizing his name to Stephen Norman, during World War II Norman enlisted in the British Army rising to the rank of Captain in the Royal Artillery.
 In late 1945 and early 1946, he visited the British Mandate of Palestine "to see what my grandfather had started."

 He wrote in his diary extensively about his trip.
 What impressed him the most was that there was a "look of freedom" in the faces of the children, not like the sallow look of those from the concentration camps of Europe.
 He wrote upon leaving Palestine, "My visit to Palestine is over...
 It is said that to go away is to die a little.
 And I know that when I went away from Eretz Israel, I died a little.
 But sure, then, to return is somehow to be reborn.
 And I will return."